-UTAM manages U of T's Endowment Fund, Expendable Fund and Pension Plan investments, through a formal delegation of authority and investment management agreement between UTAM and U of T.
+UTAM manages U of T's Endowment Fund and Expendable Fund, through a formal delegation of authority and investment management agreement between UTAM and U of T.

 The financial statements of UTAM have been prepared on a going concern basis and on the historical cost basis.
 UTAM's presentation currency is the Canadian dollar, which is also its functional currency.